NBA ruling on unvaccinated players could prove costly for Kyrie Irving, Andrew Wiggins - NewsBreak

 NBA ruling on unvaccinated players could prove costly for Kyrie Irving, Andrew Wiggins

-Https://clubdeportivocdl.com/advert/watch-free-man-united-vs-villarreal-2021-live-stream-watch-uefa-online-tv-channel/.
 NBA players in certain markets who choose to remain unvaccinated will not only be hurting their teams.
 They will also be hurting their wallets.
-In a statement released Wednesday morning, NBA spokesman Mike Bass offered a response to questions about what would happen to players who miss games because...talesbuzz.com
+In a statement released Wednesday morning, NBA spokesman Mike Bass offered a response to questions about what would happen to players who miss games because of the COVID-19 vaccination requirements in New York and San Francisco.
+Local guidelines in those cities will prevent unvaccinated Knicks, Nets and Warriors players from entering their home arenas for games.
+(Visiting players will follow different protocols.)www.sportingnews.com

 Comments / 0